HankElmhurst/2605_DS5111_materials/labs/LAB07_load_snowflake.md

 ## 2. Step 1: Environment & Credential Configuration

 Because Snowflake strictly enforces multi-factor authentication (MFA) for security compliance, headless automated scripts cannot log in using a raw password.
 To bypass this programmatic bottleneck safely, you will generate a short-lived token to handle the data engineering pipeline.

-1. Log into the Snowflake Snowsight web interface using your UVA credentials and approve the Duo 2FA prompt on your phone.
+1. Log into the Snowflake Snowsight web interface using your UVA credentials and approve the Duo 2FA prompt on your phone.  **NB:** In order to get your token for the creds you have to skip to section **5.
+Step 4 Phase A** and log in to Snowflake.
+Then return to this step and continue here.
 2. Open a fresh **SQL Worksheet** in the UI.
 3. Generate a token for your pipeline by running the following command:
 ```sql